AleksaCrveni/PDFToImageConverter/README.md

 Development is heavily in progress which is why code can appear messy and have obvious bad practices which are just leftovers of some original ideas or trying outs that I realized aren't going to work along the way and am cleaning them up as I go.

 # Features
+I am not sure about CJK PDFs yet, but I have tested some files with basic latin alphabet, cyrilic, greek..
+PS Shapes are currently NOT yet supported which may result in missing some lines, tables or shapes.
 TTF, Adobe Type 1, Adobe Type 0 fonts supported.
 Both normal and compressed (stream) pdfs are supported.
 Simple color processing supported.